 Ellen's second novel follows two best friends in their mid-thirties, Robin and Kessie, who find themselves platonically co-parenting a baby, and have to figure out whether this is a viable family.

-It's a book about friendship, kinship and motherhood, and explores a web of ideas about different species of love and approaches to family across human and animal cultures; it devles into fertility treatments, co-parent matching services, and post-natal depression; and it considers the way that legal systems have slowly evolved to support more queer and alternative family structures.
+A book about friendship, kinship and motherhood, it explores a web of ideas about different species of love and approaches to family across human and animal cultures; it devles into fertility treatments, co-parent matching services, and post-natal depression; and it considers the way that legal systems have slowly evolved to support more queer and alternative family structures.

 New research shows that platonic and non-traditional co-parenting arrangements are growing in popularity, and are resulting in happy children; and yet the idea of two female friends getting together to start a family is still almost unheard-of.
 This and other themes that emerge from the story have made it a popular book club pick.